R-Computing-Lab/BGmisc/paper/paper.md

 efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
 -->
+# Features
+- Provides behavior genetic miscellaneous functions for modeling and analysis.
+- Calculates the relatedness coefficient between two individuals based on their shared ancestry.
+- Estimates the relatedness between two individuals based on the observed correlation between their additive genetic variance and shared environmental variance.
+- Determines if a variance components model is identified and fits the estimated variance components of a model to covariance data.
+- Converts a pedigree into various types of relatedness matrices, including additive genetics, mitochondrial, common nuclear, and extended environmental relatedness matrices.

+## Limitations

 # Statement of need